YeonSphere/XyrethAI/README.md

 - Follow the coding standards outlined in CONTRIBUTING.md

 ## License
 This project is licensed under the YeonSphere Universal Open Source License (YUOSL).
+Key points:
+- 10% revenue share, paid quarterly
+- 30-day response window for inquiries
+- Contact @daedaevibin for commercial licensing
-See the LICENSE file for details.
+- See the [LICENSE](LICENSE) file for full details

-## Contributing
-We welcome contributions!
-Please see our CONTRIBUTING.md file for guidelines on how to submit pull requests, report issues, and suggest improvements.

 ## Contact

+- Primary Contact: Jeremy Matlock (@daedaevibin)
+- Email: daedaevibin@naver.com

-For any queries or support, please open an issue on the GitHub repository or contact the maintainers directly.
+For technical support or feature requests, please open an issue on the GitHub repository.